nefariousjosiah/nefariousjosiah/README.md

   - **CompTIA Security+:** Experienced in network security, risk management, cryptography, and threat mitigation.

 - 💻 **Professional Goals:**
-  - Advancing my career in **cybersecurity** or **help desk support** by leveraging my certifications and practical experience to improve IT infrastructure and security.
+  - Advancing my career in **cybersecurity** or **DevOps** by leveraging my certifications and practical experience to improve IT infrastructure and security.
   - Building innovative tools to solve complex IT and networking challenges.

 - 🔭 **Current Work:**